 At the same time, there is this underlying tone of fragility and finiteness.
 A sudden cold snap or late frost can wreak havoc, where plenty share their methods to protect the young buds from being damaged before their time to blossom.
 We even have festivals around the world to celebrate the beauty of cherry blossoms so we don’t miss the delicate and fleeting nature of their existence.
 I can’t help but think buried deep inside of our subconscious, we feel this existential connection to our own mortality.
 Our lives too are so brief when compared to the universe’s timeline.
 Whether we realize it or not, we inherently sense that spring is a remarkable time in the world.

 In early spring, I tend to shy away from the grand landscape scenes.
 In the northeast, it’s still a lot of sticks and mud until very late spring.
 Therefore, I delay visiting those grand landscape locations until the lush greens have started to cover the landscape.
 Instead, I try to turn my wide-angle lens to big bloom areas and smaller floral scenes.
 This could be bluebell forests, poppy fields, cherry blossom festivals, or almond orchards.

 At the end of winter, when I’m feeling the most disengaged and unmotivated, spring is the relief.
-I find myself putting off the more trivial things on my to-do list to prioritize being outside to soak in that sweet smell of hyacinth lingering in the air.
-It seems to knock off just enough rust from my soul to feel my optimism return.
+I find myself putting off things on my to-do list to soak in that sweet smell of hyacinth lingering in the air.
+It seems to knock just enough rust off my soul to feel my optimism return.